Boeing delivers its first 737 MAX in 21 months

 Boeing on Tuesday delivered its first 737 MAX in 21 months, the first since the Federal Aviation Administration ungrounded the jet last month.

-United Airlines flight 2703 took off from Boeing Field at about 2:30 p.m. and was scheduled to make a check flight toward eastern Washington before looping back to land at Seattle-Tacoma International Airport less than 90 minutes later.
+United Airlines flight 2703 took off from Boeing Field at about 2:30 p.m., made a check flight toward eastern Washington, then looped back and arrived at the gate at Seattle-Tacoma International Airport 90 minutes later.

 The airline will do some modifications to the plane at Sea-Tac, and it is expected to depart for United’s hub in Houston by the end of the week.